-Renke's father was one of the three Gelley brothers.
-She was his only (surviving? she didn't elaborate) offspring.
-She must have been quite young during the war -- when we spoke she was in her early sixties.
-She didn't indicate how she survived, or what was the fate of her parents.
+Renke's father was Nazi Gelley.
+She was his only (surviving? she did not elaborate) offspring.
+She must have been quite young during the war — when we spoke she was in her early sixties.
+She did not indicate how she survived, nor what was the fate of her mother.
 She had lived in Ramat Gan for many years and her Hebrew was excellent.
-I have the impression she was not married, and possibly never had been.
+I have the impression she was not married, possibly never had been.

 Small talk dispensed with quickly.
-"Menachem, I have been looking for you for a while, and I'm so relieved to finally have located you."
+"Menachem, I have been looking for you for a while, and I am so relieved to finally have located you."
 Wow, she loves me already.
 I was going to suggest a cousins' get-together lunch on Sunday in Tel Aviv.

 "There's quite a bit of money at stake here and I really need to get hold of it."
 Cool!
 She really does love me!
 "You must ring this lawyer in Yerushalayim.
-Her name is Elisheva -- I'm paying her lots of money.
+Her name is Elisheva — I am paying her lots of money.
 Please, please, do it first thing on Sunday morning.
-This is urgent, so please don't delay.
+This is urgent, so please do not delay."

 "Nice talking to you cousin.
 Shabbat Shalom."
 Click (we still had a mechanical phone).